Table of Contents

 - MODY 11: mutation in chromosome 8, defect of BLK

-If MODY diabetes is early examined, initial treatment with oral hypoglycemic agents such as Sulfonylureas is sufficient.
-However, it is quite probable that the dose of insulin might become necessary within time.
+If MODY diabetes is early examined, initial treatment with oral hypoglycemic agents such as sulfonylureas is sufficient.
+However, it is quite probable that the dose of insulin might be necessary within time.

 Diabetes due to genetic defects in insulin action

 Two types have been distinguished in this group so far.
 They are both insulin-resistant by genetic defects.
 For type A insulin resistance syndrome, there are typical disorders: hyperinsulinemia, skin disorder – acanthosis nigricans (hyperpigmentation and hyperkeratosis (cornification), mostly in groin and armpits) and hyperandrogenism in women.
 The Lawrence syndrome, or Lipodystrophy, is characterized by a massive reduction of subcutaneous fat, which is accompanied by insulin resistance out of the previously undiscovered reason.

 All the disorders of the exocrine pancreatic secretion, as a defect of the pancreas itself, or as a consequence of another disease, may lead to diabetes.
 Following disorders are included in this group:

 - Trauma or pancreatectomy